What Would Happen If The Internet Went Down

 Commerce Grinds To A Halt

 Commerce.
 More importantly, what about our infrastructure of commerce?
 Without the internet, most all commerce would cease.
 Other than cash businesses, store transactions would come to a screeching halt, since most require networking with the corporate ‘mother ship’.
 And that’s just one example.

-So much of our infrastructure is connected with the internet that the world as we know it would be terribly affected without it and all of the automated systems that work behind the scenes to keep the gears turning.
+People pay with their bank cards.
+These transactions require the internet.
+What if those systems went down or disrupted?
+So much of our infrastructure is connected with the internet that the world as we know it would be terribly affected without it.
+All of the automated systems that work behind the scenes to keep the gears turning.